glitchwrks/counters/README.md

 - Capistrano 3 for deployments
 - Unicorn for app serving

 Currently using MariaDB for the database, but it uses nothing specific to MariaDB and works fine with even SQLite.
+It can be run as a Unicorn application, or directly via `ruby site_services.rb`.

 ### Counters